josdejong/react-hooks-for-classes/README.md

 # react-hooks-for-classes

-Class based hooks for React
+_Apply the concept of hooks to React class components_

 `react-hooks-for-classes` applies the concept of React functional hooks to classic React component classes.
 The great thing about Reacts hooks is that it allows you to separate your view logic from business logic and side effects.
 Before hooks, a common separation was _container components_ (for the view) and _presentational components_ (for the logic).
 In this approach, container components are part of the view.
 Hooks give a much cleaner separation since they are not part of the view, whilst they can tap into the life cycle events of your application.